Greater St. Louis Area Council: Emerson Center

-Nagel Explorer Base is at the east of Beaumont that is primarily used for Exploring and Venturing programs, but it also host's the council's horse camp for 1-week each summer.
+Nagel Explorer Base is at the east of Beaumont and is primarily used for Exploring and Venturing programs It is also host's the council's horse camp for one week, annually.
 Its facilities include adirondacks, a program hall, a rifle range, shotgun range, a horse stable, a program field, a large program pavilion, a horse corral, and an equipment building.

 S-F Scout Ranch

-The S-F Scout Ranch or "S Bar F" or "The Ranch" as it is commonly known, is owned and operated by the Greater St. Louis Area Council, Boy Scouts of America.
+The S-F Scout Ranch or "S Bar F" or "The Ranch" as it is commonly known, is owned and operated by GSLAC.
 It is located in Knob Lick, Missouri, which is about 12 mi south of Farmington, Missouri.
 The 5200 acre property sits in St. Francois County, Missouri and Madison County, Missouri.
 In its center sits Nim's Lake, and running through it is the Little St. Francis River.

 History

 A large portion of the former 37000 acre of mine and farm lands owned by the Mine La Motte Company, later the Missouri Metals Corporation, was acquired by the St. Louis Area Council in 1961 through the efforts of the St. Joseph Lead Company and Mr. Elver A. Jones, and an initial gift of the Stix, Baer & Fuller Company by Mr. Arthur B. Baer.
 The name S-F was derived from the St. Louis department store Stix, Baer and Fuller due to their contribution to help buy the property.
-The property was dedicated during the Shawnee Lodge fall reunion on September 11, 1965 and opened for summer camp in 1966.
+The property was dedicated during the Shawnee Lodge fall reunion on September 11, 1965, and opened for summer camp in 1966.
 The need for this Ranch became imminent as a result of the long range plan conducted by the council in 1959 and 1960.
 This plan, which encompassed a study of the traditional camp facilities of the council such as Camps Irondale, Lion's Den and Brereton, pointed out the need for an area that would be large enough for the council to grow on, and an area large enough to expand the program facilities on, and an area rich enough in history and tradition to offer the incentive for the Scouts of today and tomorrow.
 The property replaced the Irondale Scout Reservation in nearby Ironton, Missouri which had become too small to serve the needs of the growing Scout Council.
 Three of the four camps that operate on the property today were a part of the original dedication.
 Camp Gamble was dedicated on June 17, 1970.